Method & Sources

 measures power

-A geopolitical intelligence engine that turns sourced reporting into a living model of who holds power and how it moves.
+A geopolitical intelligence engine that turns sourced reporting and structural data into a living model of who holds power, how far it reaches, and where it is shifting.

 Start with what shifted.
 Go deeper and the structure appears: who depends on whom, where leverage concentrates, where fractures are forming.
-PowerFlow reveals complexity as you’re ready for it.
+PowerFlow reveals complexity as you are ready for it.

 Traditional reporting